-You can configure the OSD (On-screen Display) settings for the camera, including date /time, camera name, etc.
+You can configure the OSD (On-screen Display) settings for the camera, including date/time, camera name, etc.

-Step 3 Edit the name in the Camera Name text field.

-Step 4 Check the checkbox of the Display Name, Display Date and Display Week if you want to show the information on the image.

-Step 5 Set the date format, time format, and display mode.
+- Step 2 Select the camera from the drop-down list. - Step 3 Edit the name in the Camera Name text field. - Step 4 Check the checkbox of the Display Name, Display Date and Display Week if you want to show the information on the image. - Step 5 Set the date format, time format, and display mode.